aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 ### Delivering to Agent

 The `hangupAction` from the SIP media application returns the call to the Asterisk PBX.
-In this example, if the `TransferFunds` Intent is used, the call is sent to an Agent using a web client based SIP phone.
+In this example, if the `OpenAccount` Intent is used, the call is sent to an Agent using a web client based SIP phone.
 This client will then query the DynamoDB table for the information captured from the Lex Bot.
 Your environment may have different devices and configurations.
-If the `CheckBalance` intent is used, the Asterisk PBX will Hangup the call.
+If the `CheckBalance` or `TranferFunds` intent is used, the Asterisk PBX will Hangup the call.

 [AsteriskConfiguration](https://github.com/aws-samples/amazon-chime-pstn-audio-with-amazon-lex/blob/8e28c0a87d5d29aa66a31597b6b4e4b492af92e6/resources/asteriskConfig/extensions.conf#L17-L19)